senzing-garage/sz-sdk-java/Migration.md

 instance has a `getGroups()` method to return its "groups" property.
 This property is represented by the type `Set<SzFlagUsageGroup>`.
 This property indicates the various usage groups that a flag can belong to in order to determine where the flag applies.
-Conversely, each `SzFlagUsageGroup` instance has a "flags" property which indicates all the `SzFlag` instances belonging to that group.
+Conversely, each `SzFlagUsageGroup` instance has a `getFlags()` method which returns a `Set<SzFlag>` containing all the `SzFlag` instances belonging to that group.
 Every method that takes `flags` parameter is documented to reference the enumerated `SzFlagUsageGroup` instance that holds the flags applicable to that method.

 At the very basic level, this allows quick cross-referencing in the Javadoc documentation to see which flags apply to which methods.
 From a programmatic level,